North Sulawesi: Language

 Indonesian is the official language of the province, as well as of other parts of Indonesia.
-Official documents released by the provincial government as well as road signs are all written in Indonesia.
+Official documents released by the provincial government as well as road signs are all written in Indonesian.
 However, Manado Malay is the lingua franca of the province.
 This language resembles Indonesian but with a distinct accent and dialect.
 Some of the vocabulary are derived from Dutch, Portuguese and other foreign languages.
 Manado Malay is often used for day-to-day communication between different ethnic groups.
 Minahasan languages are spoken by the Minahasan people.
 They are spread around the central and northern part of the province.
 In the Minahasa area, five (5) distinct languages are spoken: Tonsawang, Tontemboan, Toulour, Tonsea and Tombulu.
 To the south, the Mongondow language and the Gorontalo language are spoken.
-In the islands to the north which borders the Philippines, the Visayan languages are used by the local people.
+In the islands to the north which borders the Philippines, the Visayan languages of Talaud, Sangihe and Siau are used by the local people.

 Other languages spoken are Javanese, Sundanese and Balinese.
 They are mostly spoken by migrants coming from other parts of Indonesia.
 As Manado has a significant Chinese population, Hakka is also spoken by some Chinese people.
 Some other Chinese dialects are also spoken, such as Hokkien and Cantonese.
 English and Mandarin are widely understood in areas where there is a large tourism industry, such as the Bunaken National Park.
 Older generations tend to understand Dutch and Portuguese.
 People who lived in islands near the borders of the Philippines may understand Tagalog.